-The obligation for Ohio trial and appellate courts to report caseload statistics to the Supreme Court of Ohio Case Management Section is established by Rule 37 of the Rules of Superintendence for the Courts of Ohio.
+The obligation for Ohio trial and appellate courts to report caseload statistics to the court's Case Management Section is established by Rule 37 of the Rules of Superintendence for the Courts of Ohio.

 The requirement to submit regular caseload reports is fixed upon each individual judge for the cases assigned to him or her.
-An exception to this requirement exists in multi-judge municipal and county courts where certain activities are permitted to occur in particular sessions of court in which cases are not assigned to individual judges, but instead are grouped by subject category and presided over by a rotation among the several judges of the court.
+An exception to this requirement exists in multi-judge municipal and county courts where certain activities are permitted in particular sessions of court in which cases are not assigned to individual judges, but instead are grouped by subject category and presided over by a rotation among the several judges of the court.